krish-199/raycast-extensions/extensions/clipboard-type/README.md

 # clipboard-type

-Clipboard Type allows you to paste values of your clipboard, in the places where direct pasting is not allowed, like many web forms or RDP where clipboard is not synced.
-With Cliboard Type first value of clipboard is taken is typed using internal api rather using OS pasting command
+**Clipboard Type** allows you to "paste" the contents of your clipboard by simulating keystrokes.
+This is particularly useful in situations where standard pasting is blocked, disabled, or unavailable, such as:

+- **Restricted Web Forms**: Bypass restrictions on websites that disable the paste functionality in password or input fields.
+- **Remote Desktop (RDP) & VNC**: Type text into remote sessions where clipboard synchronization is inactive or broken.
+- **Legacy Applications**: Input text into older applications that may not support standard system paste commands.

+**Features:**
+- **Type Clipboard Command**: Reads the latest text from your clipboard and types it out character by character.
+- **Smart Formatting**: Correctly handles special characters like newlines and tabs by simulating the appropriate key codes.
+- **Configurable Speed**: Includes a "Typing Delay" preference (default: 0.02s) to adjust the typing speed, ensuring compatibility with slower interfaces or remote connections.